acatton/tlsreport/README.md

 Give a list of ciphers supported by a server.

-(Basically doing what ssllabs.com do, but locally)
+(Basically doing what ssllabs.com does, but locally)

 ## How to use